310mc/https-310mc.github.io-tl/source/_posts/birthday_story/chiaki_es2.md

 Can you guys see it from your seats?
 It says “Happy birthday” in the middle, with stars in our colors all over the card!
 It’s so cool!

-I got another card from Sports Survival, and the last one is from Shin Circle!
+I got another card from Sports Survivors, and the last one is from Shin Circle!
 They’ve all got such heart-warming messages written on them…!

 Oh, I can’t hold back my happiness anymore!
 I feel so much warmth deep in my soul…!
 I’ll take my sweet time reading them later, and engrave their messages deep inside me…!
 {% endbubble %}